jncraton/elementary-computer-science-cpsc1030/readme.md

     - Midterm Exam
 - K-2.DI [1 Week]
     - Data and information introduction and terminology
-    - Data representation in Sheets
-    - Data presentation in Sheets
+    - Data representation and presentation in Sheets
 - 3-5.CD [1 Week]
     - The nature of computer and machine intelligence
-    - The relationship between hardware and software
+    - The relationship between hardware and software and trouble shooting
-    - Troubleshooting hardware and software issues
 - K-5.NI [1 Week]
-    - Passwords
-    - Cyberattack vectors
+    - Passwords and Cyberattack vectors
     - Packets and Encryption
 - 3-5.PA [3 Weeks]
-    - Python: Expressions
-    - Python: Statements
+    - Python: Expressions and Statements
-    - Python: Variables
-    - Python: Conditionals
+    - Python: Variables and Conditionals
     - Python: Loops
     - Attribution in software development
-    - Python project day 1
-    - Python project day 2
+    - Flipped classroom Python project day
     - Python project presentations
 - 3-5.DI [3 Weeks]
-    - Extremely basic data exploration using Colab and Pandas
+    - Data exploration using Colab and Pandas
-    - Descriptive statistic using Colab and Pandas
-    - Extremely basic data visualization using Colab and Pandas
+    - Data visualization using Colab and Pandas
-    - Step-by-step SPIKE
     - Reacting to input with SPIKE
-    - Looping with SPIKE
     - Logging sensor data with SPIKE
     - Flipped SPIKE data project
     - SPIKE project presentations